zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 :::= $ heroku create
 ```

-You can verify that the remote was added to your project by running
+You can verify that the remote was added to your project by running:

 ```term
 :::= $ git config --list | grep heroku
 ```

 If you see `fatal: not in a git directory` then you are likely not in the correct directory.
 Otherwise you may deploy your code.
-After you deploy your code, you will need to migrate your database, make sure it is properly scaled and use logs to debug any issues that come up.
+After you deploy your code, you will need to migrate your database, make sure it is properly scaled, and use logs to debug any issues that come up.

 Deploy your code: